alex-t-reed/color-manipulation-library/readme.md

 ### `hexToRgb(hex)`

 Converts a HEX color code to RGB values.
+Can be 3 character of 6 character hex.

 - **Parameters:**
   - `hex` (string): The HEX color code to convert.